-Congenital heart disease (CHD) - heart disease that is present at birth - is the most common type of birth defect.
-Approximately 1 out of every 110 babies is born with some form of congenital heart disease.
-While congenital heart defects are common, not all cases are serious enough to require treatment.
-In cases where treatment is necessary, advances in medical technology and practice are making it possible for more patients than ever to not only survive into adulthood but to do so with high quality of life.
+Congenital heart disease (CHD) is a birth defect of the heart that’s present at birth.
+It happens when something in the heart or the connecting blood vessels doesn’t form properly as the fetus is growing and developing during pregnancy.
+Each year in the U.S., approximately 40,000 (1%) babies are born with CHD, with 1 in 4 born with a critical congenital heart defect.1 Increasingly, heart defects can be diagnosed early in pregnancy by routine ultrasound tests, around the fourth or fifth month.
+While CHD is common, not all cases are serious enough to require treatment.
+In cases where treatment is necessary, advances in medical technology and practice are making it possible for more patients than ever to not only survive into adulthood but to do so with a high quality of life.

 The symptoms of the disease, how it progresses or develops over time, and the recommended treatment are specific to the type of CHD.
 But some of the most common problems are abnormal openings in the walls of the heart, irregular heart rhythms, and deterioration of the heart muscle, which can lead to heart failure.